mmcgahan/graft-test/README.md

 The Dockerfile is based off a `meetup/node-yarn` - `https://github.com/meetup/node-yarn/`

-The to update this image tag and push from your local machine.
+To update this image, tag and push from your local machine.
 Talk to Engineering Effectiveness about permission to push to the `meetup` docker hub account.